Introduction to the Hadoop Ecosystem

 If the name node detects one new data node available in the cluster, it immediately rebalancing all the blocks, including the added data node.

 Now somehow Name node is lost or failed; in that case, a backup node holding one FS image of the name node replay all the FS operations immediately and up the name node as per requirement.
 But in that case, manual intervention is required, and the entire Hadoop ecosystem framework will be down for a couple of times to set up a new name node again.
 So, in this case, the name node can be a single point failure, to avoid this scenario, HDFS Federation is introducing multiple clusters set up of name node, and ZooKeeper can manage immediate up one alternative name node as per requirement.

 Examples of Hadoop Ecosystem

 Full Hadoop ecosystem example can be properly explained in the below figure:

-Data can come from any kind of source like Data Warehouse, Managed Document Repository, File Shares, Normal RDMS databased, or cloud or external sources.
-All those data came to HDFS in structure or non-structure or semi-structured way.
+Data can come from any source like Data Warehouse, Managed Document Repository, File Shares, Normal RDMS databased, or cloud or external sources.
+All those data came to HDFS in a structure or non-structured or semi-structured way.
 HDFS store all those data as a distributed way, means storing in distributed commodity system very smartly.

-Hadoop ecosystem mainly designed for storing and processing huge data which should have presented any of the two factors between volume, velocity, and variety.
-It storing data in a distributed processing system that runs on commodity hardware.
-Considering the full Hadoop ecosystem process, HDFS distributes the data blocks and Map Reduce provides the programming framework to read data from a file stored in HDFS.
+Hadoop ecosystem is mainly designed to store and process huge data that should have presented any of the two factors between volume, velocity, and variety.
+It is storing data in a distributed processing system that runs on commodity hardware.
+Considering the full Hadoop ecosystem process, HDFS distributes the data blocks, and Map Reduce provides the programming framework to read data from a file stored in HDFS.

 This has been a guide to Hadoop Ecosystem.
-Here we have discussed the basic concept about Hadoop Ecosystem, it’s architecture, HDFS operations, examples, HDFS fault tolerance etc. You may also look at the following articles to learn more –
+Here we have discussed the basic concept of the Hadoop Ecosystem, its architecture, HDFS operations, examples, HDFS fault tolerance etc. You may also look at the following articles to learn more –